shopsys/shopsys/docs/cookbook/create-advanced-grid.md

 ```

 ### 1.6 Create new `SalesmanGridInlineEdit` class
-Now, we have everything prepared and we are able to put it all together in new class (`SalesmanGridInlineEdit`) that will be responsible for the inline editing.
+We have everything prepared and can put it all together in the new class (`SalesmanGridInlineEdit`) responsible for inline editing.
 The class needs to extend `AbstractGridInlineEdit` and implement three methods -`getForm`, `editEntity`, and `createEntityAndGetId`.
-We also have to inject the original `SalesmanGridFactory` to the new class constructor.
+We must also inject the original `SalesmanGridFactory` into the new class constructor.
 ```php
 // src/Grid/Salesman/SalesmanGridInlineEdit.php